 Alimony is court-ordered payment of monetary support from one spouse to the other for a period of time after divorce.

-Alimony is unusual in cases where there is child support unless family gross income is over $250,000.
-Child support is calculated before alimony, and income used to calculate child support cannot be counted for alimony.
-Since a couple’s gross income up to $250,000 is counted for child support, only gross income above $250,000 is considered for alimony if there are children receiving child support.
+Alimony is unusual in cases where there is child support unless family gross income is over $250,016.
+Child support is usually calculated before alimony, and income used to calculate child support cannot be counted for alimony.
+Since a couple’s gross income up to $250,016 is typically counted for child support, only gross income above $250,016 is likely to be considered for alimony if there are children receiving child support.

 The law is explicit that a judge can attribute income to a spouse, which means the judge can act as if a spouse is actually making money that he or she is not earning at the moment.
 In the example above, in which Spouse B had earnings of $0, a judge could attribute income to Spouse B, arguing that Spouse B could have a full-time minimum wage job and earn $20,000 per year.
 The difference in income between Spouse A and Spouse B would then be $80,000, and alimony would be 30%-35% of this, or $24,000 to $28,000.